 ENVD 3134 covers the history and theory of "precinct"-level design work, covering the fields of landscape architecture, urban design, and small-scale urban planning.
 The course focuses on the theory and design that connects the built environment to the natural environment.
-(Taught in Spring 2017; scheduled for Spring 2018)
+(Taught in Spring 2017; Spring 2018)

 global cities seminar